Silicon quantum dot

 Silicon quantum dots are metal-free biologically compatible quantum dots with photoluminescence emission maxima that are tunable through the visible to near-infrared spectral regions.
 These quantum dots have unique properties arising from their indirect band gap, including long-lived luminescent excited-states and large Stokes shifts.
-A variety of disproportionation, pyrolysis, and solution protocols have been used to prepare silicon quantum dots, however it is important to note that some solution-based protocols for preparing luminescent silicon quantum dots actually yield carbon quantum dots instead of the reported silicon.
+A variety of disproportionation, pyrolysis, and solution protocols have been used to prepare silicon quantum dots.
+However, some solution-based protocols for preparing luminescent silicon quantum dots actually yield carbon quantum dots instead of the reported silicon.
 The unique properties of silicon quantum dots lend themselves to an array of potential applications: biological imaging, luminescent solar concentrators, light emitting diodes, sensors, and lithium-ion battery anodes.

 History

 Silicon has found extensive use in electronic devices; however, bulk Si has limited optical applications.
 This is largely due to the vertical optical transition between the conduction band and valence band being forbidden because of its indirect band gap.
 In 1990, Leigh Canham showed that silicon wafers can emit light after being subjected to electrochemical and chemical dissolution.
 The light emission was attributed to the quantum confinement effect in the resulting porous silicon.
 This early work provided a foundation for several different types of silicon nanostructures including silicon nanoparticles (quantum dots), silicon nanowires, silicon nanoshells, silicon nanotubes, silicon aerogels, and mesoporous silicon.

 The first reports of silicon quantum dots emerged in the early 1990s demonstrating luminescence from freestanding oxidized silicon quantum dots.
 Recognizing the vast potential of their unique optical properties, many researchers explored, and developed methods to synthesize silicon quantum dots.
 Once these materials could be prepared reliably, methods to passivate the surfaces were critical to rendering these materials solution processable and minimize the effects of oxidation.
 Many of these surface passivation methods draw inspiration from methods that were first developed for silicon wafers and porous silicon.
 Currently, silicon quantum dots are being commercialized by Applied Quantum Materials Inc. (Canada).